AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 "universes".
 Our Universe would then be just one of

-these "bubbles", in addition to which there could be
+these "bubbles", besides it there could be many others ...

 The idea of spontaneous quantum

-strong quantum fluctuations similar to the one that led to the
+strong quantum fluctuations, similar to the one that led to

 independently elsewhere (the